delfinparis/ai-prompt-vault/LAUNCH_NOW_GUIDE.md

 - You have ChatGPT Plus (needed to create/publish GPTs)
 - Repo file you'll upload: `prompts-export.json` (in the project root)
 - Optional: Your app URL handy for mentions — https://app.ai-prompt-vault.vercel.app
+- Optional: If your web app is live, set `REACT_APP_GPT_STORE_URL` in your hosting env to your GPT's link to enable the in‑app "Use in ChatGPT →" button

 ---